-We use our Sustainability Report, and this website to provide a general overview of our environmental and social performance for key stakeholders.
-These include local communities, non-governmental organisations, shareholders, investors, customers, partners,governments, employees, media, academics, contractors and suppliers.
+We use our Sustainability Report and this website to provide an overview of our environmental and social performance for key stakeholders.
+These include local communities, non-governmental organisations, shareholders, investors, customers, partners, governments, employees, media, academics, contractors and suppliers.

 For investors we report on our approach to managing environmental and social risks and opportunities in the Royal Dutch Shell plc Annual Report and Form 20-F 2014.
 We also co-operate with the producers of leading indices such as the Carbon Disclosure Project and other organisations that help investors understand the economic, environmental and social performance of companies.

 Our reporting focuses on the environmental and social challenges that matter most to our key stakeholders.
-We use a thorough process to select content for our reporting based on information from internal and external sources.
+We use a thorough process to identify the sustainability topics for our reporting based on information from internal and external sources.

 Significance to stakeholders

 - Website visits